Griger5/Monte_Carlo_Ising_Model/README.md

 # Monte Carlo Ising Model
 This program simulates a simplified 2D Ising model with the Monte Carlo method.
 It uses NumPy to load a 2D spin lattice and Matplotlib to visualize the result.
-The program is also able to use PyCUDA for (optional) GPU acceleration. <br>
+The program is also able to use PyCUDA for (optional) GPU acceleration.
+NOTE: For small enough lattice dimensions and number of steps, computing on the GPU may seem slower due to host->device and device->host memory transfer.<br>

 In every step of the simulation, one spin is selected at random.
 Its energy is calculated with the given formula: